ahmadalwy3/ahmadalwy3/Quick-guide:-popup-user-interface.md

 ![Overview panel expanded](https://user-images.githubusercontent.com/886325/85211429-6794a200-b349-11ea-94cb-998ee36e6d59.gif)<br>Clicking empty space before particular domain name or the `all` cell in the first row, will toggle on/off subdomain-level details.

 The panel will also be expanded when you enable ["advanced user"](./Advanced-user-features) mode -- this is only for convenience -- it will not close automatically when "advanced user" will be disabled.
-To hide that panel, just click again on either the _"requests blocked"_ or _"domains connected"_ label.
+To hide that panel, just click on "Less" button to adjust it to show only information you desire.

 The pluses and minuses denote network requests which were either allowed (not blocked) or blocked, respectively for the specific domain/hostname aside which they appear.
 The number of pluses and minuses are proportional to the number of requests allowed or blocked:
 - `+`, `-`: under 10 network requests were allowed, blocked.